ADVERTISEMENT

 First, figure out why your dog is shaking.
 If you think it’s a medical issue, always talk to your vet — they might suggest medications to help.
 If your dog is cold, keep them warm with jackets, boots, heated beds, and blankets.

-If shaking is caused by anxiety, try calming treats, a safe hiding space, and soothing pheromones.
+If shaking is caused by anxiety, try calming treats, which can also be useful if your dog is shaking or acting weird suddenly, to help them relax.
+A safe hiding space and soothing pheromones.
 Always consult your veterinarian before giving your dog any medications or supplements.

 Is my dog shaking or having a seizure?